masugadesign/cp-filters-craft-cms/README.md

 ],
 ```

+#### includeCommerce

+Specify whether or not Craft Commerce is installed on this site and should be available to CP Filters.
+**Note**: Currently, the only filterable "objects" from Craft Commerce that are available to CP Filters are Products and Orders.

+#### filterableProductTypeIds

+Specify an array of Product Type IDs to restrict which types are filterable.

 ### Saved Filters
 You can save the set of currently selected filters to easily view the results later.
 Filters are saved per User.